venturadan/startup/notes.md

 9. Why talk about GraphQL?
 	1. super flexible for frontend/client
 	2. kind of a nightmare for backend/security
-10. seems like we should have just talked way more about REST...
-(5.2 slides)
-	1. some examples
 11. We picked Node.js because it's popular and uses JS
 12. You can just install Node instead of NVM, if you don't want to fiddle with versions (Windows can have trouble occasionally).
 13. demo .js file both in chrome and on console (both pasting after running node and making a file and running the file with node)